Father of the Bride Part 3(ish): Plot

-The Banks family is preparing for the upcoming marriage of Matthew "Matty" Banks and his fiancée Rachel, a discussion organized by Matty since the event was delayed due to the ongoing COVID-19 pandemic.
-Because they are each following the self-isolation restrictions ordered by the U.S. state and government officials, each family member joins the conversation via video conference.
-Through the conversation, George reminds each family member about sanitization procedures to help keep each of them from getting sick.
+The Banks family is preparing for the upcoming marriage of Matthew "Matty" Banks and his fiancée Rachel.
+A discussion is organized by Matty since the event was delayed due to the ongoing COVID-19 pandemic.
+Because they are following the self-isolation restrictions ordered by the U.S. state and government officials, each family member joins the conversation via video conference.
+Through the conversation, George reminds each family member about sanitization procedures to help keep them from getting sick.
 While the family discusses the wedding plans, they realize that they do not know how long the pandemic will last, which will keep them from being able to hold the wedding anytime soon.

 After the family has Franck Eggelhoffer join the video conference to discuss the plans, Matty surprises everyone with the suggestion that he and Rachel get married right now, despite the circumstances.
 As the question arises as to how this could be possible, it is revealed that Franck can legally and lawfully wed the couple remotely using his wedding officiating license.
 The family takes part in the unconventional wedding, rejoicing in the event and Matthew and Rachel's marriage.
 Anne and Bryan's son, George "Georgie" Banks-MacKenzie sings a rendition of "The Way You Look Tonight" to the newlywed couple.
 Following the couple's ceremony, the family plans for future get togethers when the medical restrictions have been lifted.